-Mojave Gunnery Range “C” is located east of Mojave, California, and overlaps the southwestern corner of California City.
-The Corps of Engineers is investigating and monitoring the former training area through the Formerly Used Defense Sites, or FUDS, Program for munitions and explosive hazards that may remain from previous military activity.
-This page provides information on the APA Areas E, E1 and E2 project, which is part of the former Mojave Gunnery Range “C” FUDS.
+Mojave Gunnery Range “C” is in Kern County, California, and most of the property lies within the California City limits.
+The Army Corps of Engineers is monitoring the former training area through the Formerly Used Defense Sites, or FUDS, Program for munitions and explosives hazards that may remain from previous military activity.
+This page provides information on the APA Areas E, E1 and E2 project, which is also known as Munitions Response Site 07, or MRS 07.

-The APA Areas E, E1 and E2 project encompasses approximately 177 acres and is located in the northeastern portion of Mojave Gunnery Range “C” FUDS.
+MRS 07 encompasses approximately 177 acres and is located in the northeastern portion of Mojave Gunnery Range “C” FUDS.
 The U.S. Navy and U.S. Marine Corps used the project area for bombing and other air-to-ground training between 1944 and 1951.
 Today, most of the land is privately owned, but Kern County owns a small portion.
 The land is largely undeveloped, which allows residents access for off-highway vehicle recreation, target practice and seasonal sheep grazing.

-The Corps of Engineers began investigating the former Mojave Gunnery Range “C” FUDS in 1999; however, the APA Areas E, E1 and E2 project was not identified until an aerial photo analysis was performed in 2007.
-During the Corps of Engineers’ site visits, munitions debris from the following items was identified: small arms ammunition, practice projectiles, practice rockets, practice bombs and high explosive bombs.
+The Corps of Engineers began investigating the former Mojave Gunnery Range “C” FUDS in 1999.
+MRS 07 was not identified until an aerial photo analysis was performed in 2007.
+Munitions debris from the following items was identified: small arms ammunition, practice projectiles, practice rockets, practice bombs and high explosive bombs.